onflow/flow-go/pkg/language/docs/language.md

 - *Auditability*: Focus on readability: make it easy to verify what the code is doing, and make intentions explicit, at a small cost of verbosity.
 - *Simplicity*: Focus on developer productivity and usability: make it easy to write code, provide good tooling.

+In this document, various terminology is used to describe syntax or behavior that is not allowed in the language:

+`Invalid` means that the error is checked statically by the type checker.

+`Error` refers to bad behavior that will result in a runtime error.x

 ## Syntax and Behavior

 The programming language's syntax and behavior is inspired by Kotlin, Swift, Rust, TypeScript, and Solidity.